-Jesus loved His family members, for sure.
-Why then didn't He leave the house to see them?
 For starters, no matter what their motive, He knew they were wrong.
-Wiersbe's observation is helpful, "If Jesus had yielded to His family, He would have played right into the hands of the opposition.
+Wiersbe gives this helpful observation, "If Jesus had yielded to His family, He would have played right into the hands of the opposition.
 The religious leaders would have said, 'See, He agreed with His family-He needs help!
-Don't take Jesus of Nazareth too seriously.'"
+Don't take Jesus of Nazareth too seriously."
+15